WennOlarteE/portfolio/RegenerativeTourism/README.md

 ### 🎯 Objectives

-   🔢 Quantify the number of hectares showing ecological improvement as a result of regenerative tourism activities.
-   🔦 Strengthen evidence-based decision-making for adaptive management of nature-based tourism projects.
-   🚀 Identify strategies to enhance ecosystem recovery in areas showing signs of vegetation stress.

 <ol>
 <li>
-<p>A paragraph
-with two lines.</p>
+<p>🔢 Quantify the number of hectares showing ecological improvement as a result of regenerative tourism activities.<br>🔦 Strengthen evidence-based decision-making for adaptive management of nature-based tourism projects.<br>🚀 Identify strategies to enhance ecosystem recovery in areas showing signs of vegetation stress.</p>
 </li>
 </ol>